ImroBr/phamwiki/FMEA.md

 2. Erroneous function: The item or functional block is operating within design thresholds and parameters, but not in the desired way.
 3. Incorrect function: The item or functional block is operating outside design thresholds and parameters.

-At this point, most of the FMEA worksheet can be filled in, save for the numerical rating.

 ### 5. Determine failure severity
 For each identified failure, determine the the severity.
 Signified as "S", severity denoted the degree of negative impact of a potential failure.
 Noted as "S" on the FMEA sheet, severity is usually noted on a 1-10 scale, in which 10 can be likened to catastrophe and 1 to insignificant.